These are the best places to travel this summer

-There’s something magical about a journey by train.
+There’s something special about traveling by train.

-Below are some of the most beautiful train rides in Europe – some well known, some less so, some luxurious and expensive, others true bargains.
-From countryside views and mountain villages to alpine passes and landmark bridges (with a little wildlife spotting thrown in for good measure), the continent offers up some of the most scenic train rides in the world.
+Europe is especially known for its train travel.
+From countryside views and mountain villages to alpine passes and landmark bridges, the continent offers up some of the most scenic train rides in the world.

-4. The Bernina Express, Switzerland
+2. The Bernina Express, Switzerland

 Route: Chur to Tirano

-Best bit?
-Marveling at the astonishingly turquoise Lago Bianco from the route’s highest station, Ospizio Bernina (2253m/7392ft).
+Best bit: Marveling at the astonishingly turquoise Lago Bianco from the route’s highest station, Ospizio Bernina (2253m/7392ft)

 Distance: 156km (96 miles)